ionic-team/ionic-docs/docs/theming/dark-mode.md

 ## Ionic Dark Theme

-Ionic has a recommended dark theme that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [class](#class).
+Ionic has a recommended dark theme that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [CSS class](#css-class).
 Each of these methods involves importing the dark theme file with the corresponding name.

 The contents of each file are included below for reference.
 These variables are set by importing the relevant dark theme file and do not need to be copied into an app.
 For more information on the variables being changed, including additional variables for further customization, refer to the [Themes](themes.md) section.